deepmodeling/DeePTB/README.md

 ```
 After training finished, plot the result again and see (above right):

 It already looks good, we can further improve the accuracy by adding more neighbours, or more orbitals, and training for longer time.
-We just train the model for more epoch, and the results gives:
+Here we gives our very accurate fitting of both conduction and valance bands:
 <div align=center>
 <img src="./doc/img/band_2.png" width = "70%" height = "70%" alt="hBN Bands" align=center />
 </div>